rhielab/3Dgenome/figure_script_V2/figure2/README.md

 ### 2D.
 Numbers of loops shared (between any datasets) or unique among Hi-C 1 billion, Micro-C 1 billion, 2 billion, and 3 billion data.

-We used an in-house Rscript ```Loop_comparison.R``` to run loop intersection analysis between two libraries, using a list of loop data as the input.
+We used an Rscript ```Loop_comparison.R``` to run loop intersection analysis between two libraries, using a list of loop data as the input.

 The output files in the output folder include:
 - All the original loop data added with comparison 0/1 matrix.